newrelic/infra-integrations-sdk/docs/v2tov3.md

   - Output of the integration JSON payload (default: standard output).
   - Logger.
   - `persist.Storer` implementation.
-  - Synchronized (for safe, multi-threaded integrations) or non-synchronized (for faster operation in single-threaded integrations).
   - Destination object where the command-line/environment flags will be parsed to.
 * Package `sdk` renamed to `integration`
 * Some member names changed, e.g. `MetricSet` is now `metric.Set`